- There are quite a lot of services in prison and outside which help people to find somewhere to live

 Getting help in the community

 Probation teams may bring in housing advice services to their offices, to help people with housing problems.
 The service is likely to be available on particular days of the week in each probation office, and appointments may need to be made in advance.
 Some provide advice over the phone or through Probation Officers.
-Some areas fund other organisations to provide this service – for example, in Kent, Nacro is funded to provide an ‘accommodation, aid and advice‘ service.
+Some areas fund other organisations to provide this service – for example, in Kent the Kent, Surrey, Sussex Community Rehabilitation Company has three contracts to provide ‘accommodation, aid and advice‘ service.

 A few Probation Trusts have links with private landlords or with supported housing organisations, and also have rent deposit or bond guarantee schemes to help people get started in private rented properties.
 Support from a Probation Officer to say that you are able to manage a tenancy is useful, particularly if the Probation Officer can say they will give you support and help you if there are any problems.